Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Big Ben next to the Palace of Westminster from the London Eye| ©TheeErin

-Another ideal plan in autumn is to go up to London Eye.
-Having the opportunity to see London just in this season of the year when the city is stained with ocher and orange colors as if it were a postcard is incomparable and what better place to do it than from the highest Ferris wheel in Europe.
+Another ideal plan in autumn is to book tickets to the London Eye.
+Having the opportunity to see London just in this season of the year when the city is dyed in ocher and orange colors as if it were a postcard is incomparable.

 Buy tickets for the London Eye